CleoSe/Project-1/README.md

 Also edit the sql_login.php do fit your needs

 FIXES/UPDATE
-* login not working
+* login not working -> login should be working as intended
-* added header.html
+* added header.html, footer.html, layout.css, and cars_img.jpg
-* stays logged in until "logout" is selected
+* stays logged in until "logout" is selected -> should log out properly now.
+* Running into a bug where after registration sometimes (I think when there is an input error) you will get a 404 error
-* added to 'valuation.php'
+*

 ----------------------------------------
 NEEDS
-* header needs styling
-* most likely want a footer
-* when getting info on car (valuation.php) add to user history
+* when getting info on car (valuation.php) add to user histoty
 * be able to view history
 * add price changes due to mileage, private-owner etc...